Functional instrumental variable regression with an application to estimating the impact of immigration on native wages: Appendix to Section on ``Functional IV estimator"

 where the first inequality immediately follows from Assumption \ref{assumconvrate}.\ref{assum1.3}, and the second and third inequalities follow from \eqref{eq:kalpha2}, Assumption~\ref{assumconvrate}, and the Euler-Maclaurin summation formula for the Riemann zeta-function (see e.g., (5.6) of \citealp{ibukiyama2014euler}).
-We then focus on the remaining term $\Vert \mathcal A \widehat{\Pi}_{\K} - \mathcal A\Pi_{\K}\Vert_{\HS} $.
-Note that
+We then focus on the remaining term $\Vert \mathcal A \widehat{\Pi}_{\K} - \mathcal A\Pi_{\K}\Vert_{\HS} $ and find that